-Divisions and local associations are invited to submit nominations for the inaugural Steve Sinnott International Solidarity Award which gives recognition to members who have made exemplary contributions to their school or association or division’s work on international solidarity.
+Divisions and local associations are invited to submit nominations for the Steve Sinnott International Solidarity Award which gives recognition to members who have made exemplary contributions to their school or association or division’s work on international solidarity.

 Aims of award

 The Award seeks to foster and celebrate significant and exemplary contributions to international solidarity at association/division/school level in England and Wales.
 The Award aims to: